Fractionalized Fermi liquids and the cuprate phase diagram: Introduction

 Despite its simplicity, this mean-field theory can accurately model \cite{Mascot22} the gapped electronic spectrum revealed by photoemission in the antinode in Fig.~\ref{fig:antinode}, as is discussed in Section~\ref{sec:photo_pocket}.
-It also predicts pockets of area $p/8$ \cite{TSSSMV03,TSSSMV04,RKK07} consistent with magnetotransport, and distinct from the fluctuating spin density theory pocket area of $p/4$.
-The Yamaji angle observation of Chan {\it et al.\/} \cite{Yamaji24} is therefore direct evidence for the presence of fractionalization in the cuprates.
+It also predicts pockets of area $p/8$ \cite{TSSSMV03,TSSSMV04,RKK07,Qi10,Zhao_Yamaji_25,FuChun25} consistent with magnetotransport, and distinct from the fluctuating spin density theory pocket area of $p/4$.
+Moreover, the FL* state has coherent interlayer transport of electronic quasiparticles, while the spin density wave state requires inter-layer spin correlations, which are absent in HgBa$_2$CuO$_{4+\delta}$ \cite{Greven14,Greven25}.
+The Yamaji effect requires interlayer quasiparticle transport, and the Yamaji angle observations of Chan {\it et al.\/} \cite{Yamaji24} in HgBa$_2$CuO$_{4+\delta}$ are therefore direct evidence for the FL* state and the presence of fractionalization in the cuprates.

-Furthermore, the mean-field theory leads to a variational wavefunction for FL* \cite{YaHui-ancilla1}: numerical studies \cite{Iqbal24,HenryShiwei24,YaHui24} on such a wavefunction compare well with cold atom experiments on the square lattice fermionic Hubbard model \cite{Koepsell21}, as we will discuss in Section~\ref{sec:wavefunction}.
+Furthermore, the mean-field theory leads to a variational wavefunction for FL* \cite{YaHui-ancilla1}: numerical studies \cite{Iqbal24,HenryShiwei24,YaHui24} on such a wavefunction compare well with cold atom experiments on the square lattice fermionic Hubbard model \cite{Koepsell21,Bloch24,Kendrick:2025ujy}, as we will discuss in Section~\ref{sec:wavefunction}.

-But the main shortcoming of the mean-field theory of Section~\ref{sec:FL*} is that the photoemission spectrum in the nodal region is not a Fermi arc.
+But a shortcoming of the mean-field theory of Section~\ref{sec:FL*} is that the photoemission spectrum of the intermediate temperature pseudogap phase is not a Fermi arc in the nodal region.